bibledit/old/osx/README.md

 Upon submission to the store the Bibledit app was rejected on the grounds that the interface was not of sufficient quality.
 It just had a button to open Safari to display the web app.
 The solution to this was to integrate a WebView into the Bibledit app.
 Upon a second submission to the store, the app was rejected on the grounds that it accessed '/Library/Managed Preferences/Guest/com.apple.familycontrols.contentfilter.plist'.
 After an investigation into this, it appeared that the Bibledit app itself was not accessing this location, but that the integrated WebView did it.
 The WebView is a component from Apple, thus access to this location is outside Bibledit's control.
 Upon a third submission to the store, the app was rejected because "The app uses 'osx' in the menu item names in a manner that is not consistent with Apple's trademark guidelines."
 The solution was to update the names of the menu items.
+After a submission to the store, the app

 ## History